 Subscribe for full access to FIFA's products in full detail

-FIFA's revenues were over $1B in 2023.
-Caretta Research has split FIFA's revenue into 8 different product categories, the largest of which is soccer | association football.
+FIFA's revenues were less than $1B in 2024.
+Caretta Research has split FIFA's revenue into 7 different product categories, the largest of which is soccer | association football.
 For full access to FIFA's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to FIFA's revenue in full detail